SirArthur7/Error-logs-monitor/README.md

   - After a specific timestamp.
   - By log type before a specific timestamp.
   - By log type after a specific timestamp.
+- Uses monotonic stack to store the logs in increasing order of time
+- Uses binary search to reduce time complexity to find the given timestamp

 ## Code Description